Restaurants du Cœur: Artists

-The Restos Abroad
+The Restos abroad

 Belgium: 1986

-There are 16 Restos in Belgium: 12 in Wallonia, 2 in Flanders and 2 in Brussels.
-Coluche inaugurated the first one, at Liège, on 22 February 1986.
+There are 16 Restos in Belgium: 12 in Wallonia, two in Flanders and two in Brussels.
+Coluche inaugurated the first one, in Liège, on 22 February 1986.
 It was immediately decided to leave it open all year long, and as elsewhere, the services provided were quickly swamped.

 The Belgian Federation of Restos currently offers many services (social, legal, reinsertion...), and help (administrative, financial, medical, lodging...).

 Germany: 1997

 One can also find Restaurant des Herzens in Germany, specifically in Erfurt and Leipzig.

 In Erfurt, there is a cultural programme with theatre and music, and even a Father Christmas for the children.
 In 2004, however, dwindling donations resulted in reduced opening hours.

 In Leipzig, the beneficiaries have to pay 50 euro cents per meal, otherwise the distribution of food would be impossible to finance.
 Nevertheless, a free minibus service operates between the central railway station and the restaurant.